electron/governance/policy/joining-governance.md

 2. Update the Working Group README file to include the new member.

-3. An Electron GitHub owner needs to invite the new member to the Electron Org in GitHub.
-New member needs to accept this.
+3. An Electron GitHub owner invites the new member to the Electron Org in GitHub.
+New member needs to accept this to continue the process.

 4. Request a Google account through the "Request @electronjs.org" shortcut in #access-request Slack channel.